TritonDataCenter/triton/docs/developer-guide/architecture.md

 SDC software is implemented in **C** and Joyent's own **Node.js**.

-SmartOS kernel modifications (e.g. KVM support) and some utilities (e.g. `hyprlofs`) are written in C.
+SmartOS kernel modifications (e.g. KVM support) and some utilities (e.g. `hyperlofs`) are written in C.
 SDC APIs and services make extensive use of Node.js

 Node.js is a runtime JavaScript engine built on the Google's portable, high performance, open source